milosgajdos/vaultops/README.md

 }
 ```

-**This is not what you should do in real life!.
-No secrets should touch your filesystem!**.
-In real life you would store the `vault` keys in secure location.
-The reason why the keys are stored locally is because currently they are read by `unseal` subcommand if no other key file is specified via its `-key-file` switch. `vaultops` attempts to unseal every single `vault` server specified in the manifest using the keys specified via the earlier mentioned cli flag.
+**This is not what you should do when unsealing your vault clusters unless you are unsealing a cluster for development pruposes!
+Remember, no sensitive data should ever touch the filesystem!**.

-**Storing the keys on the local filesystem will be optional in the future release!**
+In real life you should store the `vault` keys in a secure location.
+The reason why `vaultops` provides an option to store the keys on local filesystem is because the `unseal` command attempts to read the keys from local filesystem if no other key file is specified via `-key-file` switch. `vaultops` attempts to unseal every `vault` server specified in the manifest file.

 ## vaultops commands

-Most of the `vaultops` commands do not require using full manifest.
-User can simply pick only some extracted parts and run the tool just against those.
+Most of the `vaultops` commands do not require using complete manifest.
+To run some of the commands you only need some parts of manifest.
 For example, say you only want to mount some backends.
-Given the `vault` is initialized and unsealed, you can specify the following `vaultops` manifest and run the `mount` command as below:
+Given the `vault` is initialized and unsealed, you can specify the following `vaultops` manifest and run the `mount` command as shown below:

 `mounts.yaml` example: